Get Ready to Give Local!

 – Harry and Shelly Griffith

 "Give Local provides a unique forum to be a part of all the good that is happening in our community without feeling like I need to break the bank.
-Each year, I learn about new organizations, and ones I'm acquainted with and "spread the love" by giving small gifts to many organizations I can remain engaged with all the causes that are important to me.
+Each year, I learn about new organizations, and ones I'm acquainted with and "spread the love" by giving small gifts to many organizations, and I can remain engaged with all the causes that are important to me.
 This allows me to give without hesitation and feel good about it.
 I Give Local because it makes being philanthropic accessible, regardless of your prior engagement with or knowledge of our local nonprofit organizations.
 Give Local makes seeing good and doing good easy!"

 – Tara McQueen